-Given the exact solution $(\hat{x},\hat{y})$ of~\eqref{eq:tv_sp_standard}, its corresponding adjoint saddle-point problem is then given by
+} Given the exact solution $(\hat{x},\hat{y})$ of~\eqref{eq:tv_sp_standard}, its corresponding adjoint saddle-point problem is then given by \rv{

-Note that in~\eqref{eq:tv_sp_standard}, the non-smooth absolute function $\Vert \cdot \Vert_{2,1,1}$ and the $L^2$ data term jointly constitute the original function $g$ defined in the primal objective in~\eqref{piggy_lower} of the lower-level problem.
-Note, however, that the non-smooth term $\Vert \cdot \Vert_{2,1,1}$ does not fully satisfy the regularity assumptions on $g$.
-While this would typically require smoothing, we observe that the primal-dual style differentiation approach in bilevel learning performs robustly even in this less regular setting, similar to the findings in~\cite{Bogensperger2022}.
+} \rv[final]{In~\eqref{eq:tv_sp_standard}, both the non-smooth absolute function $\Vert \cdot \Vert_{2,1,1}$ and the $L^2$ data term jointly constitute the original function $g$ defined in the primal objective in~\eqref{piggy_lower} of the lower-level problem.
+Note, however, that the non-smooth term $\Vert \cdot \Vert_{2,1,1}$ does not fully satisfy the regularity assumptions imposed on $g$ in~\eqref{piggy_lower}.} While this would typically require smoothing, we observe that the primal-dual style differentiation approach in bilevel learning performs robustly even in this less regular setting, similar to the findings in~\cite{Bogensperger2022}.
 Therefore, we directly work with~\eqref{eq:tv_sp_standard}.

-For a given set of corresponding ground truth images and corrupted observations $(x_i^*,u_i)_i$, the standard bilevel setting in~\eqref{piggy_bilevel} can be employed, which -- given the saddle-point structure of the underlying lower-level problem -- can be approached using Algorithm~\ref{alg:MAID}.
+For a given set of corresponding ground truth images and corrupted observations $(x_i^*,u_i)_i$, the standard bilevel setting in~\eqref{piggy_bilevel} can be employed, which given the saddle-point structure of the underlying lower-level problem can be approached using Algorithm~\ref{alg:MAID}.
 The experiments were conducted for the inverse problem of image denoising for a randomly sampled train subset of the BSDS train data set~\cite{arbelaez2010contour} with 32 images of size $128 \times 128$.
 To generate the corrupted observations for the image denoising task, zero-mean additive Gaussian noise $\sim \mathcal{N}(0,\sigma^2)$ with $\sigma=25.5$ was used \rvv{for image intensities scaled between 0 and 255}. \rvv{To evaluate the learned filters, another set of 32 test images of the same size and with the noise level was generated.}